 But it could happen and this is presumably why Apple defaults to Use Country and Time Zone.

-Private Relay isn't finished and won't be until it's finally released.
-Right now, in the beta process, you can see how Apple is even altering and improving how it describes Private Relay in Settings.
+Private Relay isn't finished, but even now as a public beta, you can see how Apple is altering and improving how it describes Private Relay in Settings to make use of it clearer.

 Keep up with everything Apple in the weekly AppleInsider Podcast — and get a fast news update from AppleInsider Daily.
 Just say, "Hey, Siri," to your HomePod mini and ask for these podcasts, and our latest HomeKit Insider episode too.
 If you want an ad-free main AppleInsider Podcast experience, you can support the AppleInsider podcast by subscribing for $5 per month through Apple's Podcasts app, or via Patreon if you prefer any other podcast player.